maniospas/Blombly/docs/basics/builtins.md

 ```

-## Missing values
+## Errors as values

 Computations like converting invalid strings to numbers may
-generate missing values.
-These are different than errors in that they denote a completed algorithm
-whose outcome cannot be used further.
-For example, getting or setting out-of-bounds list element
-creates errors, but the `next` operator of iterators returns a messing value once there are no
+generate errors, or using the `next` operator of iterators,
-more items to iterate through.

-Missing values also create errors only to the extend that the assignment
-operator (`=`) prevents assigning such values to variables.
-In this case,
+return errors as values.
+These do not immediately stop execution
+but only halt control flow if they are overwritten,
+used in subsequent computations, or not handled.

+One way of handling errors -aside from the catch statement that will not be covered here- is
-substitute the assignment with the `as` keyword.
+via the `as` keyword.
+This performs an assignment without breaking normal code writting
-The differences are two: a) previous values are removed when overwritten with missing ones,
-and b) this new kind of assignment yields a boolean value that indicates whether the set value
-was not missing.
+on encountering an error value, but by returning a true/false value depending on whether

-For example, here is an a simple one-liner that retries
+an error was found.
+For example, below is a simple one-liner that retries
 reading from the console until a number if provided:

 ```java